NedK123/XP-Data-Versioning-Isolation/README.md

-# XP-TransactionIsolation
+# XP-Data-Versioning-Isolation

-This project is for researching/experimenting with isolation algorithms in distributed systems.
+This project is for researching/experimenting with data versioning and isolation algorithms in distributed systems.